-RNG qualifies for LCFS credits, specifically through 3 main pathways: (1) produced and used onsite for natural gas-run vehicles, (2) injected into the natural gas pipeline for use as a feedstock to produce vehicle fuel, or (3) provided directly to a facility that produces transportation fuel.
+RNG qualifies for LCFS credits, specifically through 3 main pathways: (1) produced and used onsite for natural gas-fueled vehicles, (2) injected into the natural gas pipeline for use as a feedstock to produce vehicle fuel, or (3) provided directly to a facility that produces transportation fuel.

 In order to benefit from LCFS credits, alternative fuel producers can opt into the program as a Regulated Party (RP).
 From here, the production of the fuel is tracked through the LCFS Reporting Tool, where these credits can then be transferred or used; the credits are ultimately retired when they are used to cover deficits per the annual obligated compliance reports.
 These credits do not expire and can consequently constantly be traded or held onto for future use by a company who may have overproduced renewable fuels for the year.
 Apart from a steep decline in the summer of 2016 over rumors of the LCFS’s future, credit prices have remained fairly stable, hovering at an approximate $100/MT.
 The value of the LCFS credits generated in the past two years has reached $1 billion per year.
 Because the LCFS does not operate on requirements of distinct fuel categories, ethanol is currently the greatest single contributor to the LCFS fuel pool.